politics-img-01

 Contact hours

-In your first year you will normally attend up to 10 hours of timetabled taught sessions each week, and we expect you to undertake at least 28 further hours of independent study to complete project work and research.
-This is a full-time course and in total you should be prepared to devote approximately 28 hours a week to your studies.
+You will be taught through a combination of lectures, tutorials, seminars, workshops, studios, group work and self-directed study.
+You will normally attend around 14 hours of timetabled taught sessions (lectures and tutorials) each week, and we expect you to undertake at least 25 further hours of independent study to complete project work and research.

 Facilities and features